Call Now: (602) 830-3977

 What Is the Average Lifespan of a Modern Furnace or Heat Pump?

 With proper annual maintenance, a typical gas furnace usually lasts 15 to 20 years, while a heat pump generally lasts 10 to 15 years.
 Systems that skip routine maintenance often fail much sooner.
-We also offer comprehensive maintenance plans to keep your heating system in top shape year-round.

 What Does It Mean If I Hear a Loud Banging Noise When My Furnace Turns On?